-There is NO such thing as a miniature, toy, or teacup Sheltie.
+There is NO such thing as a miniature Sheltie, toy Sheltie, or teacup Sheltie, period.
 These terms were made up by unethical breeders trying to sell small Shelties.
 If you would like a small Sheltie, you are better off just looking for one from a good breeder.
 There is often a range of different size Shelties produced within a litter.

-Someone who is claiming to have “Miniature Shelties” or “Miniature Collies” either does not truly know anything about what a Sheltie or Collie is, or is purposely deceiving you.
+Someone who is claiming to have “Miniature Shelties”, “Miniature Collies” or “toy-size” dogs either does not truly know anything about what a Sheltie or Collie is, or is purposely deceiving you.
 Regardless, this is not a breeder from which you should be buying a puppy.

-There are also unethical people who cross Shelties with other, smaller breeds to create a Sheltie mix, which they then call “miniature Shelties”.
+There are also unscrupulous people who breed Shelties with other “toy” breeds to create a Sheltie mix, which is then advertised as “miniature Shelties”.
 Of course the resulting puppies look very different than what the Shetland Sheepdog Breed Standard calls for.
-There are other backyard breeders who breed runts to get smaller and smaller Shelties.
+There are other backyard breeders who breed runts to get smaller Shelties with each generation.
 Neither is a healthy practice and these small Shelties often have more medical problems than the normal sized Shelties because of their size AND the fact that the breeder’s primary focus is size and not health or correct structure.

 Unethical breeding also produces a laundry list of health problems.
 Most Shelties they have created will have shorter lifespans after expensive vet bills and owner heartbreak.
-These bad breeders also think they can charge inflated prices that can begin at $1,200.00 and go up!
-Did you know this the price you’d expect to pay for a high quality dog from a breeder that meets the AKC standard?
-So you might as well go direct to a respected breeder!
+These bad breeders also think they can charge inflated prices that can be in the thousands!
+Did you know this the price range you’d pay for a high quality show dog from a breeder that adheres to AKC standard?
+For that price you might as well go direct to a respected breeder!

 If you come across someone who is claiming to be part of a Toy Sheltie Club and/or have “Toy Shelties” , all they are doing is breeding under-sized Shelties.
 Often these people will claim that these dogs are rare and worth more money…do not believe it!
 These dogs are worth no more than any other pet-quality Sheltie.
 (That size Sheltie was never the standard and would have been far too small to effectivley herd the Shetland Sheep and cattle on the islands.
 It was necessary for early Shelties to earn their keep, as the Shetlanders could ill afford to keep any dog simply as a pet.)

 For the sake of your future dog’s health exercise extreme caution when you hear the terms, “miniature”, “toy” and ”teacup” used in the same sentence as the word “Sheltie”.
 You may inadvertently end up supporting the unethical (and illegal) practices of back yard breeders and puppy mills.
 If you really want a small dog, please choose breed from the AKC recognized Toy Group.